jivesx/Guides-for-Protests/at_protest.md

 ## An essential list for protestors

 ** This is an unordered list of suggestions.
 Once I have feedback on this, I will put out a poll to get rankings**
-** from those rankings I am thinking of multiople size handouts from the essential to the good ideas.**
+** from those rankings I am thinking of multiple size handouts from the essential to the good ideas.**

 Turn off Location Services
 ![Android Logo](/logos/android.png) Settings > Security (or Security & location) > Location > disable "Use Location"